Educator and award-winning nail technician, Katie Barnes, serves up tips on deciding on the appropriate thickness for nail enhancements…

 The one part on the whole enhancement that should be the highest is the apex.
 If this can’t be seen over the bulk of product on the rest of the nail or somewhere else is higher, then there is too much product on these areas.

 The thickness should also be evenly distributed throughout the enhancement, which can be mastered by controlling the filing technique.
+To be sure, I recommend using a Thickness Measuring Tool, especially if the nails are being judged in a comp.

 A salon wearable nail should be the thickness of credit card at the free edge (approximately .03 inches).
 Competition nails should be thickness of a business card at the free edge (approximately .01 to .03 inches).